dalvarezdc/security_tools/readme.md

-Certainly!
-Below is a template for a `README.md` for your "security_tools" repository:

----

 # Security Tools Repository

 This repository contains a collection of security-related tools and scripts designed to enhance and ensure computer security.
 The tools span a range of categories, from network scanning to encryption, ensuring a comprehensive approach to security.